qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 Both the `"entry_point"` attribute and the `"output_labeling_schema"` attribute can only be attached to a function definition; they are invalid on a function that is declared but not defined.
-For the Adaptive Profile, this implies that they can occur only in one place.
+For the adaptive profile, this implies that they can occur only in one place.

-Within the restrictions imposed by the Adaptive Profile, the number of qubits that are needed to execute the quantum program must be known at compile time.
+Within the restrictions imposed by the adaptive profile, the number of qubits that are needed to execute the quantum program must be known at compile time.
 This number is captured in the form of the `"required_num_qubits"` attribute attached to the entry point.
 The value of the attribute must be the string representation